MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

 <img width="1925" alt="image" src="https://user-images.githubusercontent.com/11563347/204581193-65c2aa39-fec7-4d2a-b642-d7350b881904.png">

-At this point, the Microsoft 365 Developer Proxy will start to introduce faults into your application by intercepting requests made to Microsoft Graph and failing 50% of those requests selecting randomly from the list of [supported HTTP error status codes](microsoft-cloud/dev/m365-developer-proxy/technical-reference/supported-HTTP-error-status-codes).
+At this point, the Microsoft 365 Developer Proxy starts to introduce faults into your application.
+It intercepts requests made to Microsoft Graph and fails 50% of those requests selecting randomly from the list of [supported HTTP error status codes](../technical-reference/Supported-HTTP-error-status-codes.md).

-If you take a look at the terminal session where the proxy is running, you will see messages telling you which requests have been detected, and whether they have been passed through the proxy (successful), or responded to with an error code (failed).
+If you take a look at the terminal session where the proxy is running, you see messages telling you, which requests the proxy detected.
+For each request you see if it passed through (successful), or if proxy responded to with an error code (failed).

 In addition to the request messages, the proxy is able to detect whether or not your application is using a Microsoft Graph SDK.
-If an SDK is not being used it provides some additional guidance to help you can migrate your application to use a Microsoft Graph SDK and take advantage of the benefits that they offer, which make it easier for you to handle API errors like throttling, send complex batch operations and handle binary responses.
+If you don't use an SDK, proxy provides some more guidance to help you migrate your application to use a Microsoft Graph SDK.
+Using the SDK lets you benefit from easier handling API errors like throttling, sending complex batch operations and handling binary responses.

 Example output: